-The Human Rights Consortium Scotland is the civil society network to protect and promote human rights in Scotland.
+The Human Rights Consortium Scotland is the civil society network to defend and promote human rights in Scotland.

 We work towards two strategic outcomes:

-Outcome 1: A strong, collective civil society voice to protect and promote human rights in Scotland.
+Outcome 1: A strong, collective civil society voice to defend and promote human rights in Scotland.

-Outcome 2: Civil society has what it needs in order to protect and promote human rights in Scotland.
+Outcome 2: Civil society has what it needs in order to defend and promote human rights in Scotland.

-We are very grateful for funding from: the Legal Education Foundation for the Civil Society Brexit Project in partnership with Glasgow University and Strathclyde University; the Paul Hamlyn Foundation for funding towards a project on strengthening migrants’ human rights; the Scottish Government grant for work specifically on All Our Rights In Law to inform the National Taskforce; and for funding from the Joseph Rowntree Charitable Trust.
-We are also grateful to Amnesty International for their previous support in hosting us while we developed our infrastructure and prepared to become an independent organisation.
+We are very grateful for funding from: the Legal Education Foundation; AB Charitable Trust; Corra Foundation; Baring Foundation; the Scottish Government to facilitate the Human Rights Bill Lived Experience Board on their behalf; and Network for Social Change.
+We are also grateful to Amnesty International for their previous support in hosting us from 2016-2020 while we developed our infrastructure and prepared to become an independent organisation.

 Human Rights Consortium Scotland Charity Registration SCIO: SC050099; Amnesty International Charity Registration No. in Scotland: SC039534